 Now that you have the virtual network gateways created (this takes quite a while), you need to create an Azure Connection so that the gateways can connect together.

-From within the rgEast resource group blade, select Add and then enter Connection and select Connection in the Everything blade.
-Select the Create button.
+From within the rgEast resource group blade, select +Add and then enter Connection.

+Select Connection in the Everything blade.

+Click the Create button.

 On the Basics blade, leave everything as is and select the OK button: